In addition to other terms defined elsewhere, the following terms have the following meanings:

 7.1.
 Generally.
 Oversight retains all right, title and interest in and to the Service, together with all patents, copyrights, trademarks, trade names, trade secrets, technology, ideas, know-how, and other intellectual property and proprietary rights pertaining thereto and all derivative works and improvements to the same.

+7.2.
+Client Data.
 7.2.1.
-Oversight does not own any data, information, or material that is submitted to the Service (“Data”).
+Oversight does not own any data, information, or material that is submitted to the Service by Client (“Data”).
 Client will have sole responsibility for the accuracy, quality, integrity, legality, reliability, appropriateness, and intellectual property ownership of, or right to use, Data.
 Oversight will only use the Data for purposes of providing the Service, providing support for the Services (“Support”), and confirming Client’s compliance with the terms of this Agreement.
-Client acknowledges that Oversight may analyze Data, Client’s usage of the Services and information about the Data for quality assurance, Support, product development, and administrative purposes.
+In addition, Client grants Oversight a non-exclusive, royalty-free license to Use anonymized Client Data in its business intelligence initiatives.
+“Anonymized” means data that is not attributable to Client, a data subject or otherwise identifiable as Client Data.
+“Use” means analysis for purposes of enhancing existing solutions, creating, displaying valuable indicators based on client resolutions to increase efficiencies, new solutions and tools, industry and regional key performance indicators (KPIs), benchmarks, and statistical results such as averages and means, for the distribution to and the benefit of Oversight’s clients generally.
+As a cloud-based data-processor we will leverage anonymized client data to provide greater value to benefit all of our clients going forward.

 7.2.2.
-Client will only submit Data to Oversight using methods set forth in the applicable Order or Exhibit 1 below.
+Client will only submit Data to Oversight using Oversight-approved methods.
 Sending Data by a non-approved method such as email is strictly prohibited.
 Oversight’s receipt of Data under this Agreement denotes Oversight’s right to process such Data.
 Reasonable requests to delete or purge Data that was incorrectly or inadvertently sent will be carried out by deleting such data from storage and processing systems.

 7.2.3.
 Oversight will comply with the Data Management and Security principals set forth in Exhibit 2 to this Agreement and the Data Protection Agreement set forth in Exhibit 3 to this Agreement.

 7.2.4.
-The parties acknowledge and agree that the Services are not intended for use in the storage, processing or handling of data that is (i) Payment Card Industry data, (ii) Protected Health Information subject to the Health Insurance Portability and Accountability Act, as amended (“HIPAA”), (iii) Sensitive Personal Data (iv) Educational Records or (v) the following data elements (a) Social Security number; (b) driver’s license number or government issued identification card number; or (c) financial account number, or credit or debit card number, with or without any required security code, access code, personal identification number or password, that would permit access to an individual’s financial account.
-“PCI data” means Cardholder Data as defined by the Payment Card Industry Data Security Standard ("PCI DSS") v3.2, Cardholder Name excluded, “Protected Health Information” has the meaning set forth in HIPAA, “Educational Records” has the mean set forth in the Family Educational Rights and Privacy Act (“FERPA”) and “Sensitive Personal Data" as defined in Article 9 of the GDPR or other applicable data protection legislation.
+The parties acknowledge and agree that the Services are not intended for use in the storage, processing or handling of data that is (i) Payment Card Industry data, (ii) Protected Health Information subject to the Health Insurance Portability and Accountability Act, as amended (“HIPAA”), (iii) Sensitive Personal Data (iv) Educational Records, (v) about individuals under the age of 18 or (vi) the following unhashed data elements (a) Social Security number; (b) driver’s license number or government issued identification card number; or (c) financial account number, or credit or debit card number, with or without any required security code, access code, personal identification number or password, that would permit access to an individual’s financial account.
+“PCI data” means Cardholder Data as defined by the Payment Card Industry Data Security Standard (“PCI DSS”) v4.0, Cardholder Name excluded, “Protected Health Information” has the meaning set forth in HIPAA, “Educational Records” has the mean set forth in the Family Educational Rights and Privacy Act (“FERPA”) and “Sensitive Personal Data” as defined in Article 9 of the GDPR or other applicable data protection legislation.

 7.2.5.
 During the Term, Oversight will perform daily and weekly back-ups of Data.
 Daily back-ups are stored on site and weekly backups are securely transferred from the primary data center to the disaster recovery (“DR”) site.